gutfeeling/pypi_explorer/README.md

 ```

 ### Now that you have the data, let your imagination run free.
-If you are looking for inspiration, check out this [ipython notebook](pypi_database/analysis.ipynb)
+If you are looking for examples, check out this [ipython notebook](pypi_database/analysis.ipynb)